-NOTE: 100% duty rating assumes the inverter is continuously operating at its full rated output power for at least 15 minutes.
+NOTE: 100% duty rating assumes the inverter is continuously operating at its full rated output power for at least an hour.
 The 50% duty rating assumes that the inverter is operating at its full rated output power for up to 15 minutes and then operating with a load less than 25% of its full rating for at least 15 minutes before returning to full power and repeating.
 Alternatively, the inverter can also continuously operate at 50% of its rated output power.
 Values in the provided table assume the inverter is operating in an ambient temperature of 25°C (77°F).
 For higher ambient temperatures, additional derating may be required (i.e. may need to use a larger cable size).

-DC Wire Gauge & Fusing Continued

-Make an Inverter Cable Kit
+DC Wire Gauge & Fusing Continued Make an Inverter Cable Kit

-1. Use a stranded copper cables in all cases.
+1. Use 1/0 AWG stranded copper cables in all cases.

-NOTE: The recommended maximum length of the inverter cable is 15 ft, and it must be fused within 18 inches of the positive (+) terminal of the battery.
+NOTE: The maximum recommended length of the inverter cable is 15 ft, and the cable must be fused within 18 inches of the positive (+) terminal of the battery.

 - 2. Use SGX cross-linked polyurethane insulation type that complies with the high temperature insulation requirements (125°C.) of SAE J-1127 and vehicle manufacturer requirements.
 Reference Table 2.
 For 1/4" ring lugs, use JST 38-S6. - 3.
-Torque the DC connections on the inverter to 95 in-lbs. - 4.
-Torque the inverter bonding lug to 45 in-lbs for 6 AWG or 40 in-lbs for 8 AWG.
+Torque the DC connections on the inverter to 50-60 lbf·in. - 4.
+Torque the inverter bonding lug to 45 lbf in for 6 AWG or 40 lbf in for 8 AWG.